nmggithub/Kass/Sources/MachPort/MachPort.docc/MachPort.md

 A collection of classes for interacting with and manipulating Mach ports.

 The XNU kernel provides many different concepts to userspace in the form of Mach ports.
 A Mach port is a reference to a set of rights in a given Mach task's namespace.
 It could be more-correctly referred to as a "port name", but the "port" term is used here because it is simpler and more widely used amongst developers.
-This module provides a helper protocol, ``MachPort``.
-The base class ``MachPortImpl`` conforms to this protocol and wraps a raw port (`mach_port_t`).
+This module provides a helper protocol, ``MachPort`` and a base class, ``MachPortImpl``.
+The base class conforms to this protocol and wraps a raw port (`mach_port_t`).
 Additional subclasses are provided for different kinds of ports.

-The term "special port" applies to extant ports that are intended for specific purposes and can be received from the kernel.
-Given these, these ports cannot be allocated or constructed.
-This module provides a specific class for these kinds of ports.
-A ``MachSpecialPort`` is the same as a ``MachPort``, but with the ``MachPort/allocate(right:name:in:)`` and ``MachPort/construct(queueLimit:flags:context:name:in:)`` class functions marked as unavailable.
+The term "special port" applies to ports that are intended for specific purposes and can be retrieved from the kernel.
+Due to this pattern, such ports cannot be allocated by the end user.
+This module provides the class ``MachSpecialPort`` to wrap these special ports.
+The class is the same as ``MachPortImpl``, but with the ``MachPortImpl/init(right:name:in:)`` and ``MachPortImpl/init(queueLimit:flags:context:name:in:)`` initializers marked as unavailable.

 ## Topics

 ### Mach ports

+- ``MachPortImpl``
 - ``MachPort``
-- ``MachPortImpl``

 ### Special ports
 - ``MachSpecialPort``